chmouel/raffi/README.md

 there is some mininal support for conditions, to let you run a command only if a condition is met.
 They are all optional and cannot be used in combination.

-**ifenvset**: show entry if the environment variable is set **ifenvnotset**: show entry if the environment variable is not set **ifenveq**: show entry if the environment variable is equal to the value, for example:
+**ifexist**: show entry if a file exist in PATH or the full path can be specified **ifenvset**: show entry if the environment variable is set **ifenvnotset**: show entry if the environment variable is not set **ifenveq**: show entry if the environment variable is equal to the value, for example: